gabrielcc2/TestsForScanVariantsWithLMS/README.md

 To compile use gcc with options -std=c99 -pthread

-(Note that G++ doesnt accept our parallel code, since we do a definition of functions from within another functions.
-This was our decision so as to allow the new functions to access local variables.
+(Note that G++ doesnt accept our parallel code, since it doesn't support defining funtions within another functions.
+Doing this was our decision so as to allow the new functions to access local variables.

-To change this would require a more elaborate post-processing scheme than the one we've developed.)
+To change this would require a more elaborate post-processing scheme than the one we've developed so far.)

 To run the C program you pass as input, in the command line: fileName numTuples compareValue numThreads.
 If not parallelized, numThreads should be 0.
 If parallelized, numThreads should start at 1.